EpicOrange/riichi_advanced/documentation/mahjongscript.md

   category: name
 ```

-Note that if `category` is not specified the mod is simply appended to the end of the list.
+Note that if `category` is not specified, the mod is simply appended to the end of the mod list.

 ### `config_mod`: Add a new config option to a given mod